jeremiaheb/rvc/README.md

 ```

 The group parameter can be used to calculate a statistic per group instead of
 per species.
-This can be useful in calculating biomass or abundance per Genus
+This can be useful in calculating biomass or abundance per genus
 or family, or for a trophic grouping.
 ```
 require(rvc)